asyml/texar/examples/vae_text/README.md

 # Variational Autoencoder for Text Generation

-This is implementation of [Generating Sentences from a Continuous Space](https://arxiv.org/abs/1511.06349) by Bowman et al. 2015, with LSTM as encoder and LSTM or Transformer as decoder.
+This is implementation of VAE for text generation, with LSTM as encoder and LSTM or Transformer as decoder.